.vscode | ||

 Observability and Monitoring

-To keep track of your applications' health and performances, Coreflow provides tools for logging, monitoring, and alerting.
+To keep track of your applications' health and performance, Coreflow provides tools for logging, monitoring, and alerting.

 coreflowInstance.monitorService("webService").on('serviceHealthUpdate', (healthStatus) => {